maaslalani/crow/README.md

 ![Crow Banner](../assets/banner.png)

 ## Demo
-A demonstration of crow being used to re-execute tests every time the file is saved.
-See other [use cases](#use-cases).
+A demonstration of crow being used to re-execute tests every time a file is saved.
+Also, see other [use cases](#use-cases).

 ![Crow Demo](../assets/crow.gif)